-Symptoms: Lameness in the affected limb, limping, refusal to bear weight on the limb.
+What to Watch For: Lameness in the affected limb, limping, refusal to bear weight on the limb.

-Diagnosis: Diagnosed via physical examination and X-rays
+Diagnosis: Diagnosed via physical examination and X-rays.

 Treatment: Mild cases may be treated with a combination of rest, anti-inflammatory medications, and painkillers.
 In more severe cases, surgery is required to remove or repair the affected area.
 Animals typically make a full recovery.
 Because OCD may be worsened by rapid growth, it is important to feed growing puppies a healthy diet and the proper amounts for their weight.

 (See example claim.)